siv2r/bip-frost-signing/README.md

 > [!WARNING]
 > The computation of *GetSessionValues* and storage of the result must be protected against modification from an untrusted third party.
-> Such a party would have complete control over the aggregate public key and message to be signed.
+> Such a party would have complete control over the threshold public key and message to be signed.

 ### Nonce Generation

-*NonceGen* must have access to a high-quality random generator to draw an unbiased, uniformly random value *rand'*.
+*NonceGen* must have access to a high-quality random generator to draw an unbiased, uniformly random value *rand*.

 > [!WARNING]
 > In contrast to BIP340 signing, the values *k<sub>1</sub>* and *k<sub>2</sub>* **must not be derived deterministically** from the session parameters, because deterministic nonces enable a complete key-recovery attack in multi-party discrete-logarithm signatures[[MPSW18][musig]].[^det-nonce]

-The optional arguments to *NonceGen* enable a defense-in-depth mechanism that may prevent secret share exposure if *rand'* is accidentally not drawn uniformly at random.
+The optional arguments to *NonceGen* enable a defense-in-depth mechanism that may prevent secret share exposure if *rand* is accidentally not drawn uniformly at random.
-If the value *rand'* was identical in two *NonceGen* invocations, but any other argument was different, the *secnonce* would still be guaranteed to be different as well (with overwhelming probability), and thus accidentally using the same *secnonce* for *Sign* in both sessions would be avoided.
+If the value *rand* was identical in two *NonceGen* invocations, but any other argument was different, the *secnonce* would still be guaranteed to be different as well (with overwhelming probability), and thus accidentally using the same *secnonce* for *Sign* in both sessions would be avoided.
-Therefore, it is recommended to provide the optional arguments *secshare*, *pubshare*, *thresh_pk*, and *m* if these session parameters are already determined during nonce generation.
+Therefore, it is recommended to provide the optional arguments *secshare*, *pubshare*, *thresh_pk_xonly*, and *m* if these session parameters are already determined during nonce generation.
 The auxiliary input *extra_in* can contain additional contextual data that has a chance of changing between *NonceGen* runs, e.g., a supposedly unique session id (taken from the application), a session counter wide enough not to repeat in practice, any nonces by other signers (if already known), or the serialization of a data structure containing multiple of the above.
 However, the protection provided by the optional arguments should only be viewed as a last resort.
 In most conceivable scenarios, the assumption that the arguments are different between two executions of *NonceGen* is relatively strong, particularly when facing an active adversary.

 In some applications, the coordinator may enable preprocessing of nonce generation to reduce signing latency.
-Participants run *NonceGen* to generate a batch of *pubnonce* values before the message or Signers Context[^preprocess-round1] is known, which are stored with the coordinator (e.g., on a centralized server).
+Signers run *NonceGen* to generate a batch of *pubnonce* values before the message or Signers Context[^preprocess-round1] is known, which are stored with the coordinator (e.g., on a centralized server).
 During this preprocessing phase, only the available arguments are provided to *NonceGen*.
-When a signing session begins, the coordinator selects and aggregates *pubnonces* of the signing participants, enabling them to run *Sign* immediately once the message is determined.
+When a signing session begins, the coordinator selects and aggregates *pubnonces* of the signers, enabling them to run *Sign* immediately once the message is determined.
 This way, the final signature is created quicker and with fewer round trips.
 However, applications that use this method presumably store the nonces for a longer time and must therefore be even more careful not to reuse them.
 Moreover, this method is not compatible with the defense-in-depth mechanism described in the previous paragraph.
 Generating the nonces ahead of time in this manner does not affect the unforgeability of the scheme.

-[^det-nonce]: A signer's partial signature has the form *s = k<sub>1</sub> + b k<sub>2</sub> + c &lambda; d*, where *(k<sub>1</sub>, k<sub>2</sub>)* is the secret nonce, *d* is the secret share, and the coefficients *b* (nonce binding), *c* (challenge), and *&lambda;* (Lagrange interpolation over the signer set) are public.
+[^det-nonce]: A signer's partial signature has the form *s = k<sub>1</sub> + b k<sub>2</sub> + e &lambda; d*, where *(k<sub>1</sub>, k<sub>2</sub>)* is the secret nonce, *d* is the secret share, and the coefficients *b* (nonce coefficient), *e* (challenge), and *&lambda;* (Lagrange interpolation over the signer set) are public.
 With deterministic nonces, an honest signer reproduces the identical *(k<sub>1</sub>, k<sub>2</sub>)* on every signing attempt for a given message.
-A malicious co-signer exploits this by replaying the session three times on that message and contributing a different nonce each time, which changes the aggregate nonce and therefore both *b* and *c*, while *&lambda;* stays fixed because the signer set is unchanged.
+A malicious co-signer exploits this by replaying the session three times on that message and contributing a different nonce each time, which changes the aggregate nonce and therefore both *b* and *e*, while *&lambda;* stays fixed because the signer set is unchanged.
 The three resulting partial signatures form three linear equations in the unknowns *(k<sub>1</sub>, k<sub>2</sub>, d)*, which the co-signer solves to recover the victim's secret share *d*.
 This adapts the derandomization attack from Section 3.2 ("Derandomized Signing") of [[MPSW18][musig]], and a similar replay attack is noted for the stateless deterministic signing case in [^det-signer-set].

-[^preprocess-round1]: When preprocessing *NonceGen* round, the Signers Context can be extended to include the *pubnonces* of the signing participants, as these are generated and stored before the signing session begins.
+[^preprocess-round1]: When preprocessing *NonceGen* round, the Signers Context can be extended to include the *pubnonces* of the signers, as these are generated and stored before the signing session begins.

 FROST signers are typically stateful: they generate *secnonce*, store it, and later use it to produce a partial signature after receiving the aggregated nonce.
 However, stateless signing is possible when one signer receives the aggregate nonce of all OTHER signers before generating their own nonce.